MarcusRoeckrath/fbtr64toolbox/README.md

 --usecurl                            savecalllist, savedevicelog, savefbconfig, savephonebook

 Explanations for these parameters could be found in the SOAP sample file.
---SOAPtype https|http                all but writeconfig and writesoapfile --SOAPdescfile <xmlfilename>         mysoaprequest --SOAPcontrolURL <URL>               mysoaprequest --SOAPserviceType <service type>     mysoaprequest
+--SOAPtype https|http                all but calcsecret, writeconfig and writesoapfile --SOAPdescfile <xmlfilename>         mysoaprequest --SOAPcontrolURL <URL>               mysoaprequest --SOAPserviceType <service type>     mysoaprequest